bgachara/bgachara.github.io/posts/rust_ref.md

 ### Loop labels

-- allows us to tag our loops with labels utilizing syntax `label: loop {}
+- They allow us to tag our loops with labels utilizing syntax `label: loop {}

 ## Functions

-- data + instructions for manipulating it = computer program.
+- Data + instructions for manipulating it = computer program.

 ### Function declarations

-- declare using *fn* keyword, name of fn, arguments and body
+- Declare using *fn* keyword, name of fn, arguments and body.

 ```rust